Privacy policy

 1. Purpose

-How Are We All? is designed for anonymous thought sharing in response to a daily question.
+How Are We All? is designed for anonymous thought sharing in response to a daily question so people can feel less alone in difficult moments.
 This policy explains what we collect, what we do not collect, and how we protect your privacy.

 2. Anonymous responses

 We do not store a personal identifier with your response.
 Your submitted text is stored without account information, name, email address, profile ID, or similar identifying fields.
-In short, responses are kept totally anonymous in storage.
+That means the response record is stored without account-linked identifiers, although anything you choose to type into the response itself may still identify you.

-When you post a message in a summary discussion, the site generates a unique username from your signed-in Google account for display inside the discussion.
+When you use a sign-in protected feature, the site generates a unique username from your signed-in Google account.
 The same Google account receives the same generated username each time, but that displayed username does not reveal your Google account, Google name, or Google email address to other users.
+Streak records are linked to that generated username when you save a streak, including if you sign in after answering and claim that day from a saved browser receipt.
+Daily response records are not.

 5. Data we process